 - Olive oil

-Later the ricotta on the crostini first, then the pom seeds, followed by a drizzle of olive oil and honey, finally topped with ribbons of fresh basil.
+Layer the ricotta down on the crostini toast first, then sprinkle the pom seeds on top.
+Next, drizzle olive oil and honey, then sprinkle salt/pepper and finally topped with ribbons of fresh basil.
+THAT EASY.